- English & Media

 Students take all exams at the end of year 12 and 13.
 They have one attempt at this exam and there are two papers.
 The first is Unit 1 which covers the topic of the British Empire and the second is Unit 2 titled ‘the American Dream’ which covers American History from 1945-1980.

-In year 13 students will also complete coursework which is currently on the topic of women in medieval England.
+In year 13 students will also complete coursework which is currently on the causes of the French Revolution.
 This coursework is worth 20% of their overall grade and requires students to write a 3,500-4,000 word long essay including the views of historians and primary sources.

 Homework and Revision Guides